parksu111/sleep-state/README.md

 ### Multiple Annotations
 A common issue with sleep recordings, and biomedical signals in general, is that there is a lot of noise in the data and even experts do not agree completely on how to label parts of the signals.

 In this project, we use a subset of the entire dataset that can be downloaded above.
 These 6 recordings were annotated by 4 different experts.
-The inter-rater agreement between these 4 experts is 88.099% (More details can be found [here](https://github.com/parksu111/sleep-state/blob/master/common_labels.ipynb)).
+The inter-rater agreement between these 4 experts is 88.099% (More details can be found in this [notebook](https://github.com/parksu111/sleep-state/blob/master/common_labels.ipynb)).

 When training our classification model, we only use data points for which all 4 experts agree.
-The different annotations are available for download [here](https://drive.google.com/drive/folders/1vUQLXjNndqqXis1eRZ1o7XjSyOYZcKXu?usp=sharing).
+The different annotations are available for download [here](https://drive.google.com/drive/folders/1PLpvB6GAbd3y3Wu1qAsZDGW6x2iPqUnN?usp=share_link).

 ## Preprocessing
 There are several ways to approach the problem of classifying sleep states using EEG and EMG data: